6 Animal-Friendly Halloween Safety Tricks to Make the Holiday a Treat

-Whether they’re home or out with you, always make sure your animal companions have proper identification in case they do manage to slip out or away.
+Whether they’re home or out with you, always make sure they have proper identification in case they do manage to slip out or away.

 Keep Costumes Primarily to Your Human Friends and Family

 Costumes are fun, and your furry companion might look adorable dressed up as a bumblebee, but costumes should really be considered carefully for animals and mostly kept to our human friends and family.
-Dressing up our animals can stress them out, restrict their movement, and costumes themselves can become potentially hazardous if parts are ingested, get snagged, or even catch fire.
+Dressing up our animals can stress them out, restrict their movement, cause joint pain, and costumes themselves can become potentially hazardous if parts are ingested.
 Please use your best judgment.

 Make Your Spooky Décor Animal-Friendly

 You might want your home to be the spookiest in the neighborhood, but many decorations people use can be particularly dangerous to animals, and especially to wildlife when we decorate outdoors.